 Vehicle Mastery (Ex)

 Starting at 4th level, a transporter gains a bonus on Drive and Repair checks equal to half of his chocobo knight level when applied to his vehicle companion.
-In addition, the vehicle gains a +1 competence bonus to his vehicle companion’s attack rolls.
+In addition, the transporter gains a +1 competence bonus to his vehicle companion’s attack rolls.
 This bonus increases by 1 every four chocobo knight levels thereafter.

 This ability replaces expert trainer.